dbyaeger/autoscorer/README.md

 * `tonic`: signals of at least one second in duration that are greater than the minimum amplitude during non-REM sleep.

-* `phasic`: signals of at least 0.1s duration that are greater than four times the REM sleep background EMG activity.
+* `phasic`: signals of at least 0.1 second in duration that are greater than four times the REM sleep background EMG activity.

+**Note**: The definition of `tonic` and `phasic` events here is different than the criteria used in the American Academy of Sleep Medicine manual to diagnose REM sleep behavior disorder.
+The events detected using the above criteria are signal-level events that can be assessed for clinical significance on an epoch-by-epoch basis.

 ## Getting Started